tejazz/angular-concepts/precache-sw-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.

+# Commands

-# Run the following commands to run the app
+Run the following commands in the order mentioned:

 1. <strong>npm install</strong>: Installs the concerned node modules
 2. <strong>ng build --aot --prod</strong>: Builds the dist file with a service-worker file included
 3. <strong>npm run sw</strong>: Generates precaching code for service-worker.js in the build folder
 4. <strong>npm run static-serve</strong>: Runs the app on a live server since the service worker and precaching cannot be tested on deployment server

-# Steps to set up precache and service worker in your Angular-4 app
+# Set Up Precache

+Set up precaching of app-shell and relevant data through the steps mentioned:

 1. Add the following script code just before the end of the body section in index.html
    <pre>